-The Academy's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £10,006.
+The Academy's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £26,818.
 This has been built up from a mixture of locally raised income and balances transferred from the predecessor school.

-The cash balance of the Academy has been very healthy all year, ending the year with a balance of £199,431 though much of this is committed finance for capital projects and does not relate to surplus funds.
-The Trustees monitor cash flow as part of the committee Business Manager Reports and attempt to hold a minimum of £37,500 to cover short term cash flow variances.
+The cash balance of the Academy has been very healthy all year, ending the year with a balance of £104,027.
+The Trustees monitor cash flow as part of the committee Business Manager reports and attempt to hold a minimum of £37,500 to cover short term cash flow variances.